MinimSecure/unum-sdk/README.md

 Once familiar with the source layout and with the platform specific functions that are required, you can follow the [Integration Guide][16] that Minim developers use to support new platforms.

-### hobbyist and want to setup minim on my own my device
+### ...hobbyist and want to setup minim on my own my device

 > Running the Unum agent requires a Minim Labs developer account.
 > [Sign up for an account][3] on the Minim website.